moinwiki/moin/docs/user/rest.rst

 ===============================

 ..
- This document is duplicated within Moin2 as `/docs/user/rest.rst` and `contrib/sample/rst.data`.
+ This document is duplicated within the Moin2 repository as `docs/user/rest.rst` and `src/moin/help/help-en/rst.data`.
  Please update both.

 Depending on your source, this document may have been created by the Moin2 reST parser (Docutils) or the Sphinx reST parser.
 These parsers